-The Biomedical Engineering Department and Center for Biomedical Informatics at Wake Forest School of Medicine will offer several summer research opportunities in 2021 focusing on Imaging and Mechanics-based Projects on Accidental Cases of Trauma (IMPACT) and other biomedical engineering and informatics topics.
+The Biomedical Engineering Department and Center for Biomedical Informatics at Wake Forest School of Medicine will offer several summer research opportunities in 2022 focusing on Imaging and Mechanics-based Projects on Accidental Cases of Trauma (IMPACT) and other biomedical engineering and informatics topics.
 Students selected for this Research Experience for Undergraduates (REU) program will receive a stipend and on-campus housing.
-The research internships will be offered between May 23 - August 8, 2021.
+The research internship program will be offered between May 29th and August 6th, 2022.

 Research Project Highlights

 Exciting biomedical engineering projects are offered on topics including:

 - Injury prediction model development

 - Diagnostics and therapies for cancer patients

 Learn more and view our program's research project descriptions (PDF).